Upcoming Events

 Want to improve your basic knitting skills?
 Experienced teacher and knitting aficionado Vicki Skywark will guide students through specialized techniques and common issues such as tension and ergonomics, mistake repair, yarn characteristics, seams and much more in a warm and friendly small group environment.

-Cocktails with the Curator: SHIP/SHAPE
+Cocktails with the Curator: Jack Boul

 Join BRAHM’s Curator of Exhibitions & Collections, Gabe Wilson, for a special evening we’re calling Cocktails with the Curator.
 Patrons can expect one part gallery tour, two part conversation, and a splash of cocktail party.